Need help? We are available to speak to you 7 days a weekRead More

 What was the lowest score in the 189 visa next invitation round?

-In the most recent invitation round, trade occupations like bricklayers and carpenters received invitations at 65 points.
+In the most recent invitation round, trade occupations like bricklayers and carpenters received invitations at 65 points, while Social Workers were reportedly invited at 75 points.
 Most professional roles require at least 85 points.

 How often do the 189 invitation rounds happen?

-Can I apply for an 189 and 190 invitation round at the same time?
+Can I apply for a 189 and 190 invitation round at the same time?

 Yes.
 Many applicants lodge an EOI for both the 189 visa invitation and the 190 visa invitation round to maximise their chances of receiving an Australian invitation.